andrewtoth/listmempoolfunds/README.md

 ## Dependencies

-This plugin depends on having RPC access to a running Bitcoin Core.
-It also needs the wallet compiled in and not disabled (`disablewallet=0`), and it needs to not be running in blocks-only mode (`blocksonly=0`).
+This plugin depends on having RPC access to a running Bitcoin Core v0.21.0 or higher.
+It also needs the descriptor wallet compiled in and not disabled (`disablewallet=0`), and it needs to not be running in blocks-only mode (`blocksonly=0`).
 It *can* be running in pruned mode (`prune=<n>`), but you will need to have blocks back to at least where the first deposit to the node was made.
 After it has imported the descriptors and rescanned, older blocks can be pruned.